Whiteknight/whiteknight.github.com/stage/i18n_in_parrot.md

 the like, i18n support is handled in a pretty straight-forward way.
 Every user-facing text string is represented in the code by a slug, or an identifier.
-Elsewhere, in another code file specifically for messaging (typically named `*.i18n.php`), we define a hashtable that maps slugs to actual user messages, depending on language.
+Elsewhere, in another code file specifically for messaging (typically named `*.i18n.php`), we define a hash table that maps slugs to actual user messages, depending on language.
 Here's an example slug table from my [EmbedVideo][]
 extension: